Teradata/stacki-wiki/Install-Frontend.md

 <h3>Step 6 - Add Pallets</h3>

 Choose the <i>Pallets</i> you want to install.
 If booting from a DVD, pallets should automatically load onto the list for you to choose.
-In this case, we are not using a DVD and installing from a network.
+<br /><br />In this case, we are not using a DVD and installing from a network.

 ![](https://github.com/StackIQ/stacki/wiki/images/stacki_config_step_6a.png)